 What is the menopause and how could it affect your business?

-• mood disturbances, anxiety, panic attacks and/or depression;
+- mood disturbances, anxiety, panic attacks and/or depression

-• brain fog or memory loss;
+- brain fog or memory loss

-• loss of confidence and reduced concentration;
+- loss of confidence and reduced concentration

-• sleep disturbance causing tiredness and irritability;
+- sleep disturbance causing tiredness and irritability

-• irregular periods at different times or lengths;
+- irregular periods at different times or lengths

-• muscle and joint stiffness, aches and pains;
+- muscle and joint stiffness, aches and pains

-• recurrent urinary tract infections; and
+- recurrent urinary tract infections

 If your staff are not sleeping well, are less able to concentrate or interact effectively with others, this can damage the effectiveness of your team.
-It may be that attendance and productivity at work are reduced in those experiencing menopause symptoms which is likely to have a negative knock-on effect to your business.
+It may be that attendance and productivity at work are reduced in those experiencing menopause symptoms which is likely to have a negative knock-on effect on your business.

 What are the benefits of making my business more menopause friendly?